dmweis/dmweis.github.io/_drafts/Masters.md

 ### Testing

-In order to test HOpper's climbing ability I constructed few different obstacles out of boxes.
+In order to test Hopper's climbing ability I constructed few different obstacles out of boxes.
 I decided to keep it simple and use mostly flat and wide obstacles.
 Basically shorter stairs.

 ### Results